Skip to main content

 Dr. Talukdar is now a postdoc in Dr. Michael Konkel's lab at the School of Molecular Biosciences under the College of Veterinary Medicine at Washington State University, Pullman.
 He will be working with the molecular characterization of Campylobacter jejuni effector proteins and cellular response of host cells.

-Worked with Dr. Sarker.
+Advisor: Dr. Mahfuzur Sarker.

 Dr. Dan Tanaree